NightAngell/SignalR_UnitTestingSupport/README.md

 > For the latest versions of xUnit version see: https://www.nuget.org/packages/SignalR.UnitTestingSupport.xUnit

+> For the latest versions of MSTest version see: https://www.nuget.org/packages/SignalR.UnitTestingSupport.MSTest/

 > For full docs see: https://github.com/NightAngell/SignalR_UnitTestingSupport/wiki
 # How to install
 #### 1. Using Visual Studio Nuget Package Manager